 Great hotels are scattered all over Seoul, and there are several beautiful luxury hotels with amazing views and heritage architecture.
 The Shilla, which has views of Seoul’s city wall, is the place for a one-night-only, splash-the-cash stay.
 There are lots of mid-range business hotels near Seoul Station, while cheaper options and hostels are dotted around Itaewon, as well as on the west side of Seoul in Hongdae near Hongik University (there are also lots of cool speakeasies and cheaper bars here).

-Incheon (ICN) offers free layover tours ranging between one and five hours.
+Incheon (ICN) offers free layover tours ranging between one and five hours, great if you have a long layover in Seoul.
 Tours leave and drop-off at registration desks in the terminal and are designed specifically for passengers, so you won’t miss your connection.
 Tours are themed and based on length, and visit some of Seoul’s most popular sights, such as temples, entertainment or shopping areas, historical palaces and markets.
 You have to book in advance online and may need to pay for entry to some of the ticketed palaces or sights yourself.

 Need to Know